COOLAutonomyLab/COOLAutonomyLab.github.io/join/index.md

 ## Lab opening - research scientist

 The lab is currently hiring a masters or PhD level research scientist (which could be a postdoc if at the PhD level).
 The scientist will also work closely with the Jellison Lab at UNH.

-We are currently accepting applications for someone to start in Fall 2024.
-The scientist will help lead our oyster research program.
+We are currently accepting applications for someone to start in at the end of 2024 or start of 2025 The scientist will help lead our oyster research program.
 The work involves using big data and sensors to understand how oysters are [affected by stressors in the lab and the field](https://quantmarineecolab.github.io/research/seafood/#shellfish-aquaculture).

+We are also considering hiring a someone at the MS or PhD level interested in small-scale fisheries and socio-ecological dynamics (see below in the postdoc section).

-Applicants that will be the most competitive for a position will have expertise using R and quantitative tools (e.g., mathematical modeling, statistics), some animal husbandry or field work, mentoring, and project management.
+Applicants that will be the most competitive for a position will have expertise using R and quantitative tools (e.g., mathematical modeling, statistics), mentoring, and project management.

 After completing this [form](https://forms.gle/j9r2GEvEMHmgBSZQA), please send <Easton.White@unh.edu> a CV and brief introduction, including details of your prior research experience, as well as your research interests and goals and how you think these align with my research program.
-If you are at the postdoc level, you can read more below about postdocs in the lab.
+If you are at the postdoc level, you can read more below about postdocs in the lab (see below).